- Board Committees

 - To obtain outside legal or other professional advice.

-- To secure attendance of outsiders with relevant expertise, if it considers necessary.
+- To secure the attendance of outsiders with relevant expertise, if it considers necessary.

 The Audit Committee mandatorily reviews the following information: